OpenEvalProject/evals/manuscripts/elife-53246/v2/manuscript.md

 Additionally, this visualization can be enhanced with a circle with a 0.5 radius centered at +0.5 along the horizontal axis as shown in Figure 2B.
 Points on this circle correspond to the ideal response gain for minimizing error given a particular phase lag (Roth et al., 2011).
 Points on this circle represent the gain values that minimize error assuming the subject cannot further minimize phase lag.
 Points outside the circle indicate the subject is moving too much for a given phase lag; reducing the amplitude of movement would achieve a lower tracking error and would do so with less effort.
 Points within the circle may represent striking a balance between effort and error in that the subject is not moving enough to fully minimize their error given a certain phase lag.
 Lastly, points that lie on the unit circle, traced in bold black in Figure 2C, would indicate that the subject is replicating the sinusoidal component exactly, albeit at a phase shift.

-## Phasor plot scaling (Experiment 1)
+#### Phasor plot scaling (Experiment 1)

 If a subject were to ‘fully’ respond to an applied visual gain, the subject would need to scale his or her movement so that the visual output appeared the same as it did in the veridical feedback condition, although there is no constraint (or instruction) to do so.
 In reality, a subject may scale his or her movements more than this, less than this, or even not at all.
 To quantify this, we fit a Scaling Factor that, when multiplied by the frequency response phasors for a given Feedback Gain condition, best aligned the phasors with those of the veridical condition.
 We only included the five lowest frequencies in this calculation because at these frequencies subjects generally appeared to have robust responses (based on visual inspection of the data).
 At high frequencies, however, response magnitudes were low and therefore fitting the Scaling Factor could be dominated by noise.

 Scaling Factor (dependent measure) was analyzed using a two-way ANOVA, testing for the effects of two independent variables, group (patient vs. control) and Feedback Gain (0.65 and 1.35).
 If a main effect was found to be significant, we calculated an effect measure (ηp2) using the Measures of Effect Size toolbox for Matlab (Hentschke and Stüttgen, 2011).

-## Modeling (using data from Experiment 1)
+#### Modeling (using data from Experiment 1)

 To capture the visuomotor tracking response of both cerebellar patients and age-matched healthy controls, we adapted the classic McRuer gain-crossover model: a delayed, scaled integrator which specifically assumes that the subject is responding to an unpredictable stimulus (McRuer and Krendel, 1974).
 The McRuer gain-crossover model is highly simplified, and in its original incarnation was meant to capture the sensorimotor frequency response near the gain crossover frequency (i.e. where the open-loop gain of the combined plant and controller has unit magnitude).
 The idea is that near this frequency, closed-loop robustness is governed by the amount of phase lag; if that phase lag exceeds 180°, the closed-loop system becomes unstable.
 In a neighborhood of the gain-crossover frequency, McRuer and Krendel, 1974 recognized that subjects tended to have an open-loop gain whose magnitude dropped off inversely with frequency (like an integrator, or k/s), and the phase lag was a bit more than 90° (the integrator adds 90 degrees, and a delay in their model increases the phase lag as a function of frequency).
 We adopt a version of this simplified model to facilitate the interpretation of data (Figure 4).

 We hypothesized that the patient and control models would be equivalent except for the magnitude of the feedback delay (Figure 4A).
 To test this, we considered a more general class of models that allows for distinct parameters for the patients and healthy control subjects, and includes the possibility of distinct delays on the visual measurement of target motion from that of self-movement feedback (which can incorporate for example, proprioception, which generally incurs a lower latency than visual).
 To determine the simplest combined model of patients and controls which provided both a good and consistent fit without overfitting, we used a model selection process similar to that described in Madhav et al., 2013 based on Experiment 1 data (sum-of-sines).
 In the most flexible model, all patient and control parameters were allowed to vary independently with eight free parameters: kpatient, kcontrol, Visual Gainpatient, Visual Gaincontrol, Visual Delaypatient, Visual Delaycontrol, Feedback Delaypatient, and Feedback Delaycontrol (Figure 4—figure supplement 1).
 The following model selection procedure aimed to determine which of those eight parameters should be free and which should be yoked together to most parsimoniously fit the data.
 All combinations of yoked parameters were tested, subject to yoking gains with gains, and delays with delays.
 We also tested a few degenerate model structures (such as a pure gain or delay, with no feedback); some of these model structures allowed for the elimination of one or more of the blocks within the model structure.

 The following procedure was repeated for each possible model (note: here a ‘model’ includes both patient and control submodels).
 For each subject, we represented their frequency response as an array of 15 complex numbers (one for each of the frequencies tested in the sum-of-sines experiment).
 We began by pulling 10 of the 11 age-matched patient–control pairs from the full dataset.
 Then, we took the average of those 10 patients' (and, separately, controls) frequency responses at each tested frequency.
+Using the MATLAB function ‘fminsearch,’ we used these average frequency response functions to fit the current model parameters to the average data by minimizing the frequency-domain (FD) error:

+$$
+FD-error=‖control_{avg}−control_{modelfit}‖^{2} + ‖patient_{avg}−patient_{modelfit}‖^{2}
+$$

-Using the MATLAB function ‘fminsearch,’ we used these average frequency response functions to fit the current model parameters to the average data by minimizing the frequency-domain (FD) error:(1)FD-error=‖controlavg−controlmodelfit‖2 + ‖patientavg−patientmodelfit‖2where control and patient in the above equation were arrays with 15 complex values, corresponding respectively to frequency responses of healthy control subjects and patients at the 15 frequencies tested.
+where control and patient in the above equation were arrays with 15 complex values, corresponding respectively to frequency responses of healthy control subjects and patients at the 15 frequencies tested.
 This was repeated 100 times with different initial parameter values selected for the ‘fminsearch’ function, increasing the likelihood of finding a global minimum.
 The model parameters that generated the lowest overall error were kept (as well as the magnitude of the error).
-This was repeated for each patient–control pair, yielding 11 sets of model parameters and 11 leave one out error (loo-error) values, defined as:(2)loo-error=‖controlleftout−controlmodelfit‖2 + ‖patientleftout−patientmodelfit‖2
+This was repeated for each patient–control pair, yielding 11 sets of model parameters and 11 leave one out error (loo-error) values, defined as:

+$$
+loo-error=‖control_{leftout}−control_{modelfit}‖^{2} + ‖patient_{leftout}−patient_{modelfit}‖^{2}
+$$

 The leave one out error values were averaged together to create the overall leave one out error for that model structure.
 This was our gauge for the ability of the model to capture the responses.
 Using the 11 sets of the model parameters for that particular model (i.e. one set of parameters for each subject pair that was left out), we created an 11 × 8 matrix, each row of which corresponding to the parameters for a given leave-one-out fit.
 The elements of the matrix were the residuals between each of the eight parameters and their average value.
 We calculated the maximum singular value of this matrix as a gauge for model consistency.
 This was repeated for all potential models.
 Finally, by modifying our fitting procedure above, we used bootstrapping to generate confidence intervals for the parameter values in our best model.
 Specifically, we randomly sampled eleven times with replacement from the eleven subjects.
 This was repeated 1000 times to generate 1000 sets of parameter values.
 From these values, we found the 95% confidence intervals.

 ‘Essentially all models are wrong, but some are useful’ (Gep and Draper, 1987) so rather than choosing a single ‘correct’ model, we scrutinized all models that exhibit a good tradeoff of model fit and model consistency.
 We also considered the number of free parameters (parsimony).
 Lastly, we examined whether a given model produced physiologically realistic parameters; models with nonphysiological parameters would suggest inadequate model structure leading to parameter bias.
 We determined the common features and subtle differences between these good models and the outcome of these meta analyses are described in Results.

 We converted each frequency-domain model (which includes patient and control submodels) to state space in Matlab, and simulated the model pair using the lsim command (Figure 4—figure supplement 1D).
 The input was the sum-of-sines target angle trajectory used in experiments.
 The model output produced a distinct prediction for the elbow-angle trajectory for each group (patients and controls; Figure 4C).
 These simulated elbow-angle responses were compared to subject responses as follows.
 We averaged across trials for each subject to compute a single time-domain response for each patient and each age-matched control; we then averaged across subjects in each group to compute a mean elbow-angle response for patients and a mean elbow-angle response for controls.
+Given the simulated model responses and actual patient and control mean responses, the time-domain (TD) error was calculated as follows:

+$$
+TD-error=\sqrt{\frac{1}{T}\int_{0}^{T}(control(t)_{mean}−control(t)_{model})^{2}dt }+\sqrt{\frac{1}{T}\int_{0}^{T}(patient(t)_{mean}−patient(t)_{model})^{2}dt}
+$$

-Given the simulated model responses and actual patient and control mean responses, the time-domain (TD) error was calculated as follows:(3)TD-error=1T∫0T(control(t)mean−control(t)model)2dt +1T∫0T(patient(t)mean−patient(t)model)2dtwhere the integration is computed as a Riemann sum over the last T=80 seconds of the 100s trial period, with a sampling time of 1ms.
+where the integration is computed as a Riemann sum over the last $T=80$ seconds of the 100s trial period, with a sampling time of 1ms.
 The TD-error was normalized so that the maximum error was 1 for visualization purposes.

-## Comparing phase lags across cohorts and conditions (Experiments 1 and 2)
+#### Comparing phase lags across cohorts and conditions (Experiments 1 and 2)

 We tested whether the cerebellar group showed a different pattern of phase lag across frequencies compared to controls.
 Specifically, we compared the phase lag for the lowest common frequencies (0.10, 0.25, 0.55, 0.85, 1.15) in the sum-of-sines and single-sine conditions across the two groups.
 We hypothesized that the control group would be able to use prediction and follow the single sine wave with little phase lag compared to the cerebellar patients.
 We expected that there would be less of a difference between groups when they followed the sum-of-sines.
 We used a parametric two-way ANOVA for circular data called the Harrison-Kanji test for this analysis (Berens, 2009).

-## Acceleration-Dependent Feedback (Experiment 3)
+#### Acceleration-Dependent Feedback (Experiment 3)

-To examine the effect of modified visual cursor feedback in VR, we implemented Acceleration-Dependent Feedback, where the cursor angle was set to follow the elbow angle plus an acceleration-dependent term:(4)CursorAngle(t) = ElbowAngle(t) + ka d2dt2ElbowAngle(t)
+To examine the effect of modified visual cursor feedback in VR, we implemented Acceleration-Dependent Feedback, where the cursor angle was set to follow the elbow angle plus an acceleration-dependent term:

+$$
+CursorAngle(t)=ElbowAngle(t) + k_{a}\frac{d^{2}}{dt^{2}}ElbowAngle(t)
+$$

 To implement this Acceleration-Dependent Feedback, we used the KINARM’s real-time computer to calculate the average of the previous 100 elbow angular acceleration values as an approximation of the instantaneous acceleration (at 1 kHz sampling, this resulted in a ∼ 50 ms delay).
-This acceleration estimate was multiplied by the Acceleration-Dependent Feedback Gain (ka), added to the real elbow angle, and the position of the cursor was displayed on the Kinarm screen at this new, slightly shifted angle.
-In practical terms, this moving-average-filtered acceleration-dependent feedback amounts to a high-pass filter, providing anticipatory (i.e. phase-leading) feedback to the user when ka>0, and providing phase-lagging feedback when ka<0.
+This acceleration estimate was multiplied by the Acceleration-Dependent Feedback Gain ($k_{a}$), added to the real elbow angle, and the position of the cursor was displayed on the Kinarm screen at this new, slightly shifted angle.
+In practical terms, this moving-average-filtered acceleration-dependent feedback amounts to a high-pass filter, providing anticipatory (i.e. phase-leading) feedback to the user when $k_{a}>0$, and providing phase-lagging feedback when $k_{a}<0$.

-To find a patient-specific feedback gain ka, cerebellar patients performed blocks of 10 reaches where this gain was held constant.
-Each patient started with ka=0 (veridical feedback) for their first block of reaches.
+To find a patient-specific feedback gain $k_{a}$, cerebellar patients performed blocks of 10 reaches where this gain was held constant.
+Each patient started with $k_{a}=0$ (veridical feedback) for their first block of reaches.
 Individual reaches were categorized as hypometric, on-target, or hypermetric.
 Based on the mode of this categorization for the 10 reaches, the gain was increased, remained the same, or decreased, as determined by the Parameter Estimation by Sequential Testing (PEST) algorithm (see Implementation of the PEST Algorithm (Experiment 3), below) (Taylor and Creelman, 1967).

-In addition, control and patient participants performed blocks of five reaches at nine specific gains in this order: ka = 0 (veridical), 0.005, 0.010, 0.015, 0.020, −0.005, −0.010, −0.015, and −0.020.
+In addition, control and patient participants performed blocks of five reaches at nine specific gains in this order: $k_{a}$ = 0 (veridical), 0.005, 0.010, 0.015, 0.020, −0.005, −0.010, −0.015, and −0.020.
 Participants were given ﬁve trials of one Feedback Gain before being exposed to the next Feedback Gain on the list.
 Note that only 6 of the 12 patients completed this experiment due to time constraints.

-## Quantifying dysmetria for discrete reaches (Experiment 3)
+#### Quantifying dysmetria for discrete reaches (Experiment 3)

 We quantiﬁed dysmetria in this single-joint task by measuring the elbow angle at which the subject made his or her ﬁrst correction.
 We determined the angle of the ﬁrst correction by ﬁnding when the velocity crossed zero after the initiation of the reach.
 The angle of the elbow at this time point is the angle of the ﬁrst correction.
 This angle was divided by the goal angle of 30°.
 In a smooth and accurate reach, no correction would be needed and the ‘angle of first correction’ would be the target angle; in this scenario, the ratio between the ‘angle of ﬁrst correction’ and the goal angle would be 1.
 If the result was greater than 1.03, the reach was categorized as hypermetric, and likewise, if the result was less than 0.97, the reach would be categorized as hypometric.
 Results between 0.97 and 1.03 were classiﬁed as ‘on target’ reaches.

-## Implementation of the PEST algorithm (Experiment 3)
+### Implementation of the PEST algorithm (Experiment 3)

 The Parameter Estimation by Sequential Testing (PEST) algorithm was used to iteratively determine the best Acceleration-Dependent Feedback Gain values to apply in Experiment 3 by analyzing the history of the responses to different applied values (Taylor and Creelman, 1967).
 If the mode of the initial set of reaches was hypermetric, the Acceleration-Dependent Feedback Gain would be decreased.
 Likewise, it would be increased if the mode of the set was hypometric.
 The initial step size used for the PEST algorithm was 0.01.
 The maximum step size for the PEST algorithm was limited to 0.01 and the minimum step size was 0.0035.
 The maximum Acceleration-Dependent Feedback Gain was set to +/- 0.02.
 The PEST algorithm was terminated when two blocks of the same Acceleration-Dependent Feedback Gain yielded a mode of reaches classiﬁed as ‘on target.’
 Alternatively, if this portion of the experiment took longer than approximately 20 min or the subject was experiencing fatigue, the most successful Acceleration-Dependent Feedback Gain was selected based on those which had already been tested.

 ## Results

-## Experiment 1: cerebellar patients and age-matched controls respond similarly to rescaling of visual self-motion feedback
+### Experiment 1: cerebellar patients and age-matched controls respond similarly to rescaling of visual self-motion feedback

 To probe participants' ability to use visual feedback, we challenged cerebellar patients and age-matched controls to keep a cursor within a target dot that was following an unpredictable trajectory.
 The normalized Fourier spectrum (magnitude only) of the target trajectory is shown in Figure 1E and the spectrum of a single subject’s response is shown in Figure 1F.
 Note that this subject had clear peaks at all of the frequencies of target movement in the veridical condition (1x).